Panasonic GX7 vs Sony RX100 III

 Body comparison: Panasonic GX7 vs Sony RX100 III

 An illustration of the physical size and weight of the Panasonic GX7 and the Sony RX100 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (32 percent) than the Panasonic GX7.
 In this context, it is worth noting that neither the GX7 nor the RX100 III are weather-sealed.